 How to trade crude oil CFDs using Plus500

-The platform’s straightforward yet complete features make it quite easy for you to trade crude oil CFDs.
+The platform’s straightforward yet complete features is ideal for you to trade crude oil CFDs.

 - Choose which transaction to do: buy or sell.